How to Read Your Home Insurance Policy: Understanding Every Document and Section

 Before signing off on any policy, ask your agent these questions directly:

-1. "Is my dwelling covered at replacement cost or actual cash value?" — This distinction alone can be worth tens of thousands of dollars at claim time.
+1. "Is my dwelling covered at replacement cost or actual cash value, and is the roof treated the same way?"
+This distinction alone can be worth tens of thousands of dollars at claim time.

-6. "How does my insurer value personal property — replacement cost or ACV?" — This affects every personal property claim.
+6. "How does my insurer value personal property, replacement cost or ACV?"
+This affects every personal property claim, including how settlements are paid out.

 Smart Savings Made Simple!